Live by Night: A Lively Gangster Tale

 Albert White also lives in Miami.
 Naturally, I assumed Emma followed him there or they reconnected somehow—because otherwise, why would she move to a city where her former lover was running a powerful criminal organization?
 When Coughlin confronts White with evidence of her apparent survival, however, the revelation completely shocks him.
 It’s made clear earlier in the film that White considers Emma to be a disposable possession.
 Even if he believed her dead, why would he care if she was alive?
 Nothing we’ve seen indicates he was in love with her.

 Despite these flaws, Live by Night is a thoroughly entertaining gangster film populated by an interesting cast of characters.
 Whereas, in Public Enemies (2009), Johnny Depp’s personality overshadowed that of his costars, Ben Affleck has no such effect.
 His costars are left to shine as he often fades into the background.
 Elle Fanning receives an honorable mention for her portrayal of fallen angel-turned prophet Loretta Figgis.
 Brendan Gleeson also gave a strong performance as Joe Coughlin’s police captain father, Thomas Coughlin.

-Posted on January 16, 2017, in Film and Television, Movies, Reviews and tagged 1920s, Boston, Crime Drama, Film, Gangsters, Ku Klux Klan, Live by Night, Movies, Prohibition, Rum, Tampa.
+Posted on January 16, 2017, in Film and Television, Movie, Reviews and tagged 1920s, Boston, Crime Drama, Gangsters, Ku Klux Klan, Live by Night, Movie, Prohibition, Rum, Tampa.
 Bookmark the permalink.
 Leave a comment.